siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 The [Zcash parameters](https://z.cash/technology/paramgen/) aren't your usual coin-mixer.
 Rather, with this zero-knowledge technology, you have the tools to spend your coins while leaving zero data in the public domain for later analysis.

-Every asset chain has the Zcash parameters pre-installed, putting the power to protect both you and your end-users from people who just don't know how to mind their own business.
+Every asset chain has the Zcash parameters pre-installed, giving you the tools to protect both yourself and your end-users from people who just don't know how to mind their own business.

-Find out more about how our zero-knowledge implementation works in [Part IV of our whitepaper](https://komodoplatform.com).

 ### Your Blockchain's Engine Belongs to You